Residential Modification

 Start Here

-1. Do you need to submit an application?
+1. Do You Need to Submit an Application?

-If your project requires an application, or is not listed in the Community Wide Standards, then you will need to submit an application and have it approved before you can start work.
+If your project requires an application or is not listed in the Community Wide Standards, then you will need to submit an application and have it approved before you can start work.

-2. Submit an application
+2. Submit an Application

 If needed, submit a Residential Modification Application.
-You can find this application here, or via the resident portal, under the Architectural Requests tab.
-Download the application and submit it as well as all required documents via the resident portal or email it to communications@redmondridgeroa.com.
-You can also mail or drop off your application to the ROA office located at 10735 Cedar Park Crescent NE.
+You can find this application [here] or in your homeowner portal in FrontSteps under the Architectural Requests tab.
+Download the application and submit it along with all required documents through the portal.

 Pay Application Fee